seabayley/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The Document Object Model is a representation of the HTML of a web page that provides an interface to more easily manipulate the content.

 2. What is an event?

+  An event in this context is simply the interactions that a user has with the web page.
+Clicks, mouse movements, opening or closing the page, etc..

 3. What is an event listener?

+  An event listener waits for a specific event to be triggered and then fires off a callback in response.

 4. Why would we convert a NodeList into an Array?

+  If we wanted access to the Array prototype methods to better manipulate the data in a Nodelist.

 5. What is a component?

+  A component is several peices of code united in a reusable way in order to be used in multiple places or dynamically populate

 ### Git Set up